JJNod88/jjn-pp2-tbc/README.md

     * Because there is only one page, the header of the site is basic.
 It consists of a home button which refreshes the page, and an audio button, that is used to toggle sound for the site.
     * The rules button and the close button are designed to hide and make visible the rules information div

+    ### Functionality
+    * I needed to confirm what the sies game did and how it would create a good experience for the User
+    * once i decided on the Rock Paper Scissor game, i needed to identify the process behind this:
+        * theGame function().
+This was the pivotal function that provided the foundations of each choice and how it compared with the computers choice.
+        * userclick Function() = 5 buttons representing each selection of Rock, Paper, Scissors, Lizard Spock
+        * Each button identified as a click, which represented a user Selection
+        * setChoices function() = acted as the comps selection. compared with the Comps automaed Choice =
+        * User Draws, userWins, userLoses functions() = once a Selection was made, a result was displayed identoifying the result.
+This shows the user if they won, drew or lost, what their selection was and what the Comp chose
+        * roundReset function() = reset the round once a score of 10 was achieved
+        * gameReset Function() = reset the game once a score of 3 rounds was achieved
+        * showRules, closeRuled functions() = This provided the functiomality of hiding and making visible the rules div
+        * A set of highly identifiable variables
+        * A Dom content Loader event listener to ensure the site was loaded correctly before certain functions were made available.

 ## 5. Surface Plane
+* This identifies the sites main goals, its color, design, styling and images.

+    ### User Friendly
+    * The sites goal and content is specific
+        * With aclear site title, page title, background image, button icons and rules informstion, the sites is instantly recognisable to any User what its purpose and intentions are
+        * A Fun, interactive rock paper scissors type game.

+    ### Color Palette
+    * The site needs obly an index page.
+The color palette has been consistent throughout, and has been designed to be interactive.
+    * Bacground has a transparent black color, with all standard text in white.
+    * Buttons for the Rules div is standard, with a red hover color for both
+    * Each of the five main game buttons begin with the same color, however have actibve and hover status with indepedent colors.
+These colors have been choses for disparity but also how it appears against the background
+        * The colors of each background also directly reflect the same color in the content of the rules div.
+The rules div sets out the rolus and how to play, with each icon element colour to replicate the five main button choices.
+    * The text in the results section is designed to represent the result of each round.
+A win is green, a lose is red, and a draw is yellow (neutral)
+    * The incrementations of the score have also been colored with UX in mind.
+A user score is green, a comp score is red.

+    ### Font size, color, type and styling
+    * A google fonts has been loaded into the site
+    * The sites font is defaulted as Montserrat.
+This was chosen as the text reminds me of an arcade type game, which correlated to what i was tring to achieve.
+A san-Serif backup font was added incase for any reason the added font was not loaded
+    * The size of the fonts ---

 # Accessibility
 Added title for cursor knowledge